DV

 What is the difference between SOXQ and VGT?

-SOXQ (Invesco PHLX Semiconductor ETF) tracks PHLX SOX Semiconductor Sector Index with a basket approach, while VGT (Vanguard Information Technology ETF) tracks Basket (Vanguard Information Technology ETF holdings) with a basket approach.
+SOXQ (Invesco PHLX Semiconductor ETF) tracks PHLX SOX Semiconductor Sector Index, while VGT (Vanguard Information Technology ETF) holds a basket of Vanguard Information Technology ETF holdings.
 They are issued by Invesco and Vanguard respectively.

 Can I hold both SOXQ and VGT?